 With staff augmentation, you receive access to all the skill sets that your company lacks.
 If you need a QA engineer to test your new software but don’t want to hire this person full-time, the staff augmentation model has got you covered.

 Quick personnel scaling

 Staff augmentation firms can help you find the right talents fast and cut the time that you would have spent on hiring and management of these very talents yourself.
 For example, if you need to find a couple of middle engineers for a project, you can quickly bridge this gap without the hustle and bustle.

-Given the popularity of staffing providers, they never have difficulty with finding the specialist your team is missing.
-So, if you identify talent insufficiencies among your existing workers, the staff augmentation model will help you replace them.
+Given the popularity of staffing providers, they never have difficulty with finding the specialist your company is missing.
+So, if you identify talent insufficiencies among your existing workers, an IT staff augmentation team will help you replace them.
 Once you’ve done that and benefitted from the services of your augmented employees, you may easily fire them.

 When you hire full-time in-house employees, you need to spend a lot of money on their training, procurements, and maintenance.
 With staff augmentation, you don’t have to do this.
 Your outstaffed personnel works from home or a provider’s office, so you save your resources substantially.

 Even though staff augmentation may seem a nice solution to quickly address and fill the skill gaps in your company, it has some downsides you need to be aware of, for example:

 Your temporary employees know that your project will soon be done, just like their commitment to it.
 That is why they don’t care much about the well-being of your company in the future.
 For this reason, permanent workers (both onsite and remote) are better.